Resources for Faculty

 the student signs written consent, being sure she/he understands the purpose and content

 of any disclosure.
-The exception is when we determine that imminent danger exists
+The exception is a situation in which it is determined that imminent

-to the student or to others.
-In this case, we will inform the appropriate individuals.
+danger exists to the student or to others.
+In this case, we will inform the appropriate

 - What can Counseling Services tell me?

-Answer questions concerning steps to take in assisting students in coming to counselingOffer
+We will answer questions concerning steps to take in assisting students in coming

-information about psychological concerns or problems in general
+to counseling.
+We will also offer information about psychological concerns or problems

 - What do I do in emergency situations?

-If the situation is an emergency and you feel that the student is going to hurt themselves
+If the situation is an emergency and you feel that the student is going to hurt him/herself

 or someone else you need to do the following: